-Before explaining Increasing and decreasing function, let us understand what functions are.
+Before explaining the increasing and decreasing function along with monotonicity, let us understand what functions are.
 A function is basically a relation between input and output such that, each input is related to exactly one output.

 Test for increasing and decreasing functions

-Let us now use derivative of a function to determine the behavior of a function.
-To test the monotonicity of a function \( f \)
+Let us now use derivative of a function to determine the behaviour of a function.
+To test the monotonicity of a function

 Let us see examples of each case.